Iran Aseman Airlines: History

+Merger and early Days

+The airline was established and started operating in 1980 following the merger of several airlines, Air Taxi Company, Pars Air Services Company, Hoor Asseman Airlines, Helicopter Company of Iran and Helicopter Service Company of Iran, on June 30th 1980 the airline commenced operations.

+The airline in the 1990's operated aircraft like the Fokker F 28 for jet services and the Fokker F 27 for regional services, one Fokker F 27 was written off in 1990.

+The airline in 1994 had a fleet consisting of 36 aircraft, while most of these were light aircraft the Boeing 727 was in the fleet making it the first large jet aircraft in the Iran Aseman Airlines fleet.

+The airline's first major accident happened when a Fokker F 28 crashed in 1994 when both its engines were contaminated with fuel.
+At the time the airline was known as Iran Asseman Airlines which later dropped one of the Ss in its name.

+The 2000s

-The airline was established and started operating in 1980.
-The airline's historic links go back to 1958 to the airline Air Taxi Co., which was rebranded as Pars Air in the 1970s and later as Iran Aseman Airlines.
-In March 2007, it was owned by Iranian Civil Pension Fund Investment Company and had 298 employees.
+In January 2001 the airline changed its name from Iran Asseman Airlines to Iran Aseman Airlines.
+In the 2000s the airline retired its Fokker F 28 fleet.
+March 2007, it was owned by Iranian Civil Pension Fund Investment Company and had 298 employees.
 It has since been privatized.

-The logo of Aseman Airlines is navy blue and is inspired by a flying Crane (Dorna).
+2010s

 In August 2014, Iran Aseman Airlines made changed the combination of its logo and livery to the current version.
 The design was prepared by a designer from Mashhad named Saeed Khosrovan, and was soon implemented on all aircraft operated by the airline.
+In the same year the Dassault Falcon 20E was lost in an accident.

 In July 2016, the CEO of the airline was issued an arrest warrant because of an alleged sum of approximately $37 million in public debts to Iran Airports & Air Navigation Company.
+In 2016 the airline was the second largest in Iran by fleet size with 35 aircraft, only behind Mahan with 51.

 In February 2017, it emerged that Aseman Airlines was in talks with an Irish firm to lease seven Airbus A320neos.
 In April 2017, the airline signed a Memorandum of Agreement with Boeing for the purchase of 30 Boeing 737 MAX aircraft with options for another 30 aircraft.
 In June 2017, Iran Aseman Airlines signed a final deal to buy 30 Boeing 737 MAX jets.
 In June 2018, Boeing announced it would not be able to deliver any aircraft to Iranian airlines due to the US's sanctions against Iran.

 On 13 January 2019, the airline operated the last Boeing 727 commercial passenger flight worldwide.